The State of the World Forum presents the first

 Katie Hurley is deeply involved with artificial intelligence.
 She helped launch Salesforce’s AI platform, Einstein, in 2016 as well as the company’s AI research arm and ethical AI practice.
 She has since led GTM for AI start-ups and is deeply embedded in neuroscience, consciousness, and quantum computing communities.
 Katie is the founder of BLCKSWN, a think tank dedicated to raising human potential in the age of AI and emerging intelligences.

-Founder of Strategic Initiative, State of the World Forum
+Founder of the AI x NHI initiative at the State of the World Forum

-Georg Boch is the program producer for the State of the World Forum 2025–2030, where he focuses on the convergence of artificial and non-human intelligence.
-With a background in communication, education, and enterprise AI applications, Georg works at the intersection of strategy and technology as a cross-Atlantic platform-builder and UAP-forward tech ecosystem connector.
+Georg Boch is passionate about advancing NHI readiness for leaders in an era of accelerating AI capabilities, UAP disclosure, and rapid institutional change.
+With a background in communication, education, and enterprise AI applications, he works at the intersection of strategy and technology—building cross-Atlantic platforms and connecting UAP-forward networks across the tech ecosystem.
 In 2025, he founded and convened the first virtual European UAP/NHI Disclosure Summit.
-Georg speaks on UAP disclosure across Europe, including as a guest lecturer in Bauhaus University Weimar’s Immersive Media program and at conferences in Frankfurt and Prague.
+Georg speaks on UAP disclosure across Europe, including as a guest lecturer at Bauhaus University, and at conferences worldwide. -

 Join us on Sunday, March 22, 2026,